jfpatrick/pyda/docs/source/usage.rst

 property::

     my_exception = response.exception

+It will return :obj:`None`, if value is present in the envelope.

 The value type is an immutable version of :class:`pyds_model.DataTypeValue` purposed for incoming data.
 A :class:`pyds_model.DataTypeValue` provides strongly-typed dictionary-like data structures.
 The API is intentionally